 A final piece of advice for helping children with dyspraxia

 The final piece of advice I can give is to teach them to ask for help.
 More specifically to ask ‘Can you show me?’.
 Usually, children and adults with dyspraxia don’t actually know how to figure out what to do.
-So, just having the adult or manager repeat back the instruction will typically not help them know what to do.
+So, just having the adult repeat back the instruction will typically not help them know what to do.
 They need to see or experience the activity in order to learn.
 If they can actively get the adults around them to show them it will help them engage and learn.

 If you still want to learn more